 - Eating slowly to help us to stay in tune with our level of hunger and fullness

-Testing out the ’20, 20, 20’ strategy, which involves chewing your food for 20 seconds, putting your fork down for 20 seconds between mouthfuls, and taking 20 minutes to eat your meal.
+Testing out the ’20, 20, 20’ strategy involves chewing your food for 20 seconds, putting your fork down for 20 seconds between mouthfuls, and taking 20 minutes to eat your meal.

-- You could also try dimming one of your senses to heighten the others while you eat a certain food.
+- You could also try dimming one of your senses to heighten the others while you eat a particular food.
 For example, you could blindfold yourself or close your eyes while you enjoy a piece of chocolate or a scoop of ice cream.
-This activity can make your other senses like taste and smell much more engaged, which means you enjoy the chocolate more and feel more satisfied afterwards.
+This activity can make your other senses, like taste and smell, much more engaged, which means you enjoy the chocolate more and feel more satisfied afterwards.

 6) Drink alcohol wisely

 At Second Nature, we know that to achieve our goals in the long term, we need to build habits into our daily lives and not entirely deprive ourselves.
-It’s unnecessary to eliminate alcohol from our diet, but rather enjoy it in moderation.
+It’s unnecessary to eliminate alcohol from our diet but enjoy it in moderation.

 A study suggested that we consume an average of 4,305 additional calories that same evening and continue to overeat the next day when we reach this point.